metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Where to start

-Please keep in mind that large amount of existing code is not in line with all the guidelines described here, significant portion of the code was written before this `CONTRIBUTING.md` file even existed.
+Please keep in mind that a portion of existing code is not in line with all the guidelines described here, significant portion of the code was written before this `CONTRIBUTING.md` file even existed.

 So it's an ongoing effort that by no means gets fulfilled.

-I recommend you start at looking into [TODO](Readme/TODO.md) list and also use `todo-tree` extension to see more specific or smaller todo's, unless you have specific ideas or recommendations.
+I recommend you to take a look into [TODO](Readme/TODO.md) list and also use `todo-tree` extension to see more specific or smaller todo's, unless you have specific ideas or recommendations.

 [Table of Contents](#table-of-contents)